-Mini has announced a new corporate look, but what have other car makers been up to in recent years?
+Mini recently revealed its new corporate look, but what have other car makers been up to in recent years?

 Mini has just announced that it is introducing its new logo across the whole of its new car range come March 2018 – which has got us thinking about what other car makers have been up to with their logos in recent years.

 The general trend has been along the same lines as Mini has shown – the early 2000s saw 3D effects and chrome looks, with that trend being completely reversed in more recent times with moves towards much flatter monochrome designs.